-As we get older, or our mobility is reduced through a variety of medical conditions, climbing the stairs can become a real challenge.
+As we get older or our mobility is reduced through a variety of medical conditions, climbing the stairs can become a real challenge.
 Joint problems, such as arthritis, can mean that using the stairs becomes an uncomfortable, even painful, experience.
-Other conditions, such as angina, might cause us to get out of breath or even light-headed when using the stairs, which has very obvious dangers.
+Other conditions, such as angina, might cause us to get out of breath or even light-headed when using the stairs, which has obvious dangers.

 Curved staircases can be especially quirky and peculiar.
 As they turn a corner the steps become ‘V’-shaped, narrower at one end than the other.
 They might also vary in height from one step to the next.
 In very old properties, such as country cottages and farmhouses, stone staircase are found.
 But over many years of use the stones become worn down, their edges smoothed off and ‘dipping’ in the middle.

 All too often these decisions are made under the assumption that a stairlift isn’t an option because the stairs are so unusual.
-But if that’s the situation you’re in, you’ll be surprised at what can be achieved with an Acorn curved stairlift, and at how affordable it can be.
+But if that’s the situation you’re in, you’ll be surprised at what can be achieved with an Acorn curved stairlift, and how affordable it can be.

-FastTrack® is a unique modular system using precision engineered interlocking sections to build a bespoke stair rail on site which will precisely follow the unique curves and contours of your staircase.
+FastTrack® is a unique modular system using precision engineered interlocking sections to build a bespoke stairlift rail on site which will precisely follow the unique curves and contours of your staircase.
 Because our experienced Acorn installers have so many different sections to choose from in assembling a rail, the options open to them are almost limitless.

-After being in business for 25 years, Acorn has met just about every kind of staircase under the sun, and it’s very rare that we come across one where we can’t provide a tailor-made stairlift solution.
+After being in business for more than 25 years, Acorn has met just about every kind of staircase under the sun, and it’s very rare that we come across one where we can’t provide a tailor-made stairlift solution.
 If you think your quirky curved stairs would never accommodate a stairlift, why not give us a call.
 We’ll send round one of our skilled surveyors to assess both your staircase and your needs, and answer any other questions you might have.

 This home visit is completely free, you are under no obligation to buy and we won’t give you the hard sell, so what have you got to lose?
 The surveyor will also give you a detailed quote for your Acorn Stairlift, with no hidden extras.
 The price we quote is the price you pay, and the quote is valid for up to 12 months, so you won’t have to decide there and then – take as much time as you need to think things over.

-One thing we can tell you is that we’ve already surprised and delighted thousands of customers who thought they could never get a stairlift to fit their strange stairs.
+One thing we can tell you is that we’ve already surprised and delighted thousands of customers who thought they could never get a stairlift to fit their quirky stairs.
 And the other thing about our FastTrack® installations… they’re fast!
 We can have a curved stairlift installed within just a few days of your confirmed order, even next day in some cases, and with no disruptive and messy structural work to your home.